 TSA PreCheck may be renewed online after five years.
 All you need to do is fill out a form and pay a lower $70 charge for the online renewal.

-It’s best to do this with a credit card that will reimburse you.
+Doing this with a credit card that will reimburse you is best.
 When a member’s KTN is set to expire, they will receive a letter, but you may also find out your expiration date by submitting a Service Status form online.

 What cards cover TSA PreCheck?

-If you’re looking to save, do note that some cards can cover the cost of your TSA PreCheck enrollment fee when you use them to settle your enrollment balance.
+If you’d like to save, note that some cards can cover the cost of your TSA PreCheck enrollment fee when you use them to settle your enrollment balance.
 Here are some of the cards you can use:

 - The Platinum Card from American Express